Ṣaṣṭhy Amṛta Vṛṣṭiḥ

 Remaining in his house, like a miserly merchant greedy for treasure, with a worn face, he will be absorbed in thought all day, while dreaming, standing, and sitting:

-When asked what is the matter he will sometimes act like a mute, at other times he will feign normality.
+When asked what is the matter he will sometimes act like a mistake, at other times he will feign normality.
 His friends will apologize, "He was alright before, but now his intelligence has become covered."

 But the devotee, far from considerations of respect and disrespect, having fallen into the current of the great celestial river of attachment (āsakti) to the Lord, will simply continue his attempts to come closer to the Lord.